 Emily Buehler: international student profile

 Emily Buehler came from the US to study for an MSc in Social Research Methods and Statistics at The University of Manchester after finding the course to be a good fit for her academic ambitions.
-She now plans to stay in Manchester in order to continue on to doctoral study – studying within the School of Law towards a PhD in Criminology.
+She now plans to stay in Manchester in order to continue on to doctoral study – studying within the School of Social Sciences towards a PhD in Criminology.

 “I chose to study at Manchester as I was looking for a course that would give me skills in social science research methodology, with a specific focus on quantitative methods.
 My master’s degree provides a good foundation of statistical and research methods, and I’ve really enjoyed the course units on more advanced statistical methods – for example our unit on structural equation and latent variable modelling.